-The Supreme Court unanimously rejected a broad reading of the public rights exception in the trademark context in its 2017 decision in Matal v.
-Tam.
-The PTO had sought to deny trademark registration to a band named "The Slants" under the so-called disparagement clause of the Lanham Act.
-In essence, without using the exact words, government sought to portray the dispute as one involving public rights, and therefore amenable to adjudication within the PTO and not requiring a hearing in an Article III court.
+The Supreme Court unanimously rejected a broad reading of the public rights exception in the trademark context in its

+2017 decision in Matal v.
+Tam.18 The PTO had sought to deny trademark registration to a band named "The Slants" under the so-called disparagement clause_of the Lanham Act.19 In essence, without using the exact words, the government sought to portray the dispute as one involving public rights, and therefore amenable to adjudication within the PTO and not requiring a hearing in an Article III court.

 One key issue in Tam was whether issuing a trademark is a form of government speech, as the PTO claimed, given that federal registration functionally confers a subsidy on the holder of the trademark.
 The theory is odd in all respects.
 Parties have to pay in order to receive these rights, which they get, not as a matter of political largesse, but as a matter of right, once it is established that their applications meet the requirements of substantive law.
-When the government protects intellectual property, it is not transferring some preexisting patented technology, copyrightable material, or trademark to some private party.
-It is instead recognizing that the private party through its own actions is entitled to the exclusive right on a theory exactly parallel to the rules of first possession that allow since Roman times have allowed for the creation of private rights in an invention.
-The government is correct to say that there are no patent rights in the state of nature, but the same theory of natural rights that allow for the acquisition of title by acquisition in land work as well for the acquisition o property in a devise or an invention covered by the patent laws, whose initial phrase, "to promote science and the useful arts," is intended to ensure, as Adam Mossoff demonstrated, that Congress not issue patents to any favored applicant as a matter of political largesse.
+When the government protects intellectual property, it is not transferring some preexisting patented technology, copyrightable material, or trademark to a private party.
+It is instead recognizing that the private party is entitled to the exclusive right in its invention; such rules of first possession have allowed for the creation of private rights in an invention since Roman times.
+The government is correct to say that there are no patent rights in the state of nature, but the same theory of natural rights that allows for the acquisition of title by acquisition in land works just as well to allow for the acquisition of patent rights by invention of the patented item.
+Patent laws, grounded in the Constitution's phrase, "to promote science and the useful arts," are intended to ensure, as Adam Mossoff demonstrated, that Congress does not issue patents to any favored applicant as a matter of political largesse.20

-The government treatment of patents at every critical juncture thus differs totally from the conveyance of government lands, in which it had fee simple title, which transforms public property into private property.
-Instead, government protection of intellectual property begins with an application by a private party that identifies the subject matter of the right that its own labors have created.
+The government's treatment of patents thus differs totally from the conveyance of government lands.
+In the latter case, it transforms public property into private property.
+But government protection of intellectual property begins with an application by a private party that identifies the subject matter of the right that its own labors have created.
 The government system is intended to secure inventors' and authors' rights to the results of their intellectual labors, not to retain the power to dispense these rights as if the government had created the inventions itself.

 Therefore, it is incorrect to treat the validation of intellectual property as a form of government speech, comparable to statements made by public officials on matters of public importance.
 Keeping the boundary lines clear is critical, for, as Justice Alito pointed out, treating intellectual property protection as government speech "would either eliminate any First Amendment protection [for private parties seeking IP protection] or result in highly permissive rational-basis review."
 Given that possibility, the Court decisively rejected the view that trademark protection is a government subsidy, properly limiting that description to government transfer programs rather than extending it to systems used to protect common law rights.
-Accordingly, Justice Alito noted that trademark registration simply strengthened the common law protection for trademarks, first by giving constructive notice to the rest of the world of the existence of the trademark, and second by creating a presumption of its validity.
+Accordingly, Justice Alito noted that trademark registration simply strengthened the common law